Mstislav Rostropovich plays Shostakovich, Bach, Beethoven and Debussy

 From Bach to Shostakovich, all the facets of the genius of Rostropovich.

 Born in 1927 in Baku, Azerbaijan, his mother taught him the piano and his father the cello.
 At the Moscow Conservatory he studied piano, cello, conducting and composition with his teachers Shostakovich and Prokofiev.
 He gave his first concert at fifteen then won First Prize at the Moscow General competition and at the Prague and Budapest competitions in 1947 and 1949.
 In 1955, he married Galina Vichnyevskaya, a soprano at the Bolshoi.
-As he reaches celebrity, he resists the Soviet regime, by supporting Solzhenitsyn and is subjected to much harassment.
+As he reaches celebrity status, he resists the Soviet regime by supporting Solzhenitsyn, and is subjected to much harassment.

-In 1974, he and his wife are authorised to leave the USSR and they arrive in Paris.
-It is certainly these difficult periods which helped form his moral conscience and led to him to intervening in the course of history: the photo of him in front of the Berlin wall playing a Bach suite in 1989 has travelled around the world.
+In 1974, he and his wife are authorized to leave the USSR and they arrive in Paris.
+It is certainly these difficult periods which helped form his moral conscience and led him to intervening in the course of history: the photo of him in front of the Berlin wall playing a Bach suite in 1989 has traveled around the world.

 His name will also be definitively linked with the history of music through the incredible number of works he inspired and premiered, including the Concerto No. 1 for Cello and Orchestra, written for him by Shostakovitch and that we hear in this film.
 Rostropovich had to wait many years before the composer created a piece for him.
 But in 1959, when hearing him in Prokofiev's Symphony-Concerto, Shostakovitch decided to write for him the Concerto No. 1, which is premiered by Rostropovich the same year.